Flexible Representative Democracy: An Introduction with Binary Issues: Introduction

-Since DD is impractical and RD comes with inherent tradeoffs and limitations, hybridizations of the two have arisen under the umbrella of \emph{interactive democracy}.
-This idea, coupled with modern communication technologies, has spawned a large number of proposed democratic decision making systems, and interactive democracy has become an important area of research and application for AI \cite{brill2018interactive}.
-Perhaps the most popular version of this today is Liquid Democracy.
-Liquid Democracy has received significant attention in the political science \cite{green2015direct}, AI \cite{kahng2018liquid} and agents communities \cite{brill2018pairwise}, and has been implemented in both corporate \cite{hardt2015google} and political settings \cite{blum2016liquid,behrens2014principles}.
+Since Direct Democracy is impractical and Representative Democracy comes with inherent trade-offs and limitations, hybridizations of the two have arisen under the umbrella of \emph{interactive democracy}.
+This idea, coupled with modern communication technologies, has spawned a large number of proposed democratic decision making systems, and interactive democracy has become an important area of research and application for AI~\citep{brill2018interactive}.
+Liquid Democracy in particular has received significant attention in the political science~\citep{green2015direct}, AI~\citep{kahng2021liquid, golz2021fluid} and agents communities~\citep{brill2018pairwise}, and has been implemented in both corporate~\citep{hardt2015google} and political settings~\citep{blum2016liquid,behrens2014principles}.
+As the security of internet applications and accessibility improve, many scholars and companies are turning toward computer systems to address issues with democratic decision making systems; some going so far as to suggest that we create an AI-based Direct Democracy or an ``Augmented Democracy" \footnote{https://www.peopledemocracy.com/}.

-In contrast to existing interactive democracy proposals, our model of Flexible Representative Democracy maintains a set of expert representatives while allowing voters to guarantee their own representation without raising the minimum required burden on them.
-In an FRD voters elect a set of representatives to serve a term during which they decide the outcomes over a set of issues.
-Each voter, by default, allocates a fraction of their voting power to each member of the committee.
-If this allocation is uniform and we stop here, we are left with a traditional model of RD where each representative has equal power.
-However, for each issue under consideration in FRD, the voters can deviate from this default by delegating their voting power over any subset the committee.
-If all voters use their option to delegate on each issue, as long as there is at least one representative who agrees with each voter's view, the outcome can become exactly that of DD.
+In contrast to existing interactive democracy proposals, the voting systems within the class of mechanisms we define as Flexible Representative Democracy maintain a set of expert representatives while allowing voters to guarantee their own representation without raising the minimum required burden on them.
+In an FRD voters elect a set of representatives to serve a term during which make decisions.
+Each voter, by default, allocates some (potentially zero) fraction of their voting power to each representative.
+If this default allocation is uniform and we stop here, we are left with a traditional representative body where each representative has equal power.
+However, for each issue under consideration in FRD, the voters can deviate from this default by delegating their voting power over any subset of representatives.
+If all voters use their option to delegate on each issue, as long as there is at least one representative who agrees with each voter's view, the outcome can become exactly that of Direct Democracy.
 Voters have both the election \emph{and} the flexible delegation option as tools for achieving representation and holding representatives accountable.